 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-HB1236 - Rep. Marlene Terry (D) - Authorizes a tax credit for certain volunteer drivers | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+| HB2039 - Rep. Marlene Terry (D) - Authorizes a tax credit for certain volunteer drivers | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Summary: | For all tax years beginning on or after January 1, 2026, this bill authorizes a taxpayer to claim a tax credit in an amount equal to federal mileage reimbursement rate, but not to exceed $3,000, for providing qualified transportation as a volunteer driver, as defined in the bill, for a not-for-profit organization.
+| Summary: | For all tax years beginning on or after January 1, 2027, this bill authorizes an eligible taxpayer to claim a tax credit in an amount equal to his or her qualified amount, but not to exceed $3,000, for providing qualified transportation as a volunteer driver for a not-for-profit organization.
 The amount of the tax credit must be adjusted annually for inflation.
-Tax credits authorized by the bill are not refundable and cannot be transferred, sold, or assigned, but may be carried forward for three tax years.
+Tax credits authorized by the bill are not refundable and cannot be transferred, sold, or assigned, but may be carried forward for three subsequent tax years.
 A taxpayer cannot claim a credit for any miles driven to the extent the taxpayer has claimed a deduction or any other tax benefit for federal tax purposes, or for which the taxpayer has received reimbursement from a qualified organization.
 The total amount of tax credits authorized by the bill must not exceed $1 million in any fiscal year, with the amount adjusted annually for inflation.
-This bill sunsets on December 31, 2031.
-This bill is the same as SB 607 (2025). |
+This bill sunsets six years after it effective date.
+This bill is similar to HB 1236 and SB 607 (2025). |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Comments: |
+| Comments: |

 No comments.